 The Project would include up to 60 wind turbines within the Campo Corridor on the Reservation.
 Turbines would be arranged in accordance with applicable industry siting recommendations for optimum energy production and minimal land disturbance.
-Since wind turbine technology is continually improving, and the cost and availability of specific types of turbines vary from year to year, final Project specifications are not available; however, the following is representative for turbines that would be installed on the Campo Wind Project:
+Since wind turbine technology is continually improving, and the cost and availability of specific types of turbines vary from year to year, final Project specifications are not available; however, the following is representative for Project turbines that would be installed: